On the propagation of gravitational waves in matter-filled Bianchi I universe: Axial perturbations: Equations and Solutions

 \subsection{In vacuum: Perturbation equations and Solutions}

-In the absence of matter, the axial perturbation equations become simpler to solve.
-This has been discussed in detail in our previous work \cite{GD1}.
-The solution procedure is same as above.
-Only the relation between the scale factors, $ a(t) $ and $ b(t) $ is now defined by \eqref{6}.
+As already mentioned earlier, this part has been studied in our previous work \cite{GD1}.
+The solution procedure is the same as above.
+Only the relation between the scale factors, $ a(t) $ and $ b(t) $ is defined by Eqn.\eqref{6} in the case of vacuum.